LuCEresearchlab/20xx-master-template/README.md

 #### Acronyms

-The first time an acronym occours write the extended name followed by the acronym in parenthesis, e.g. `Organizzazione delle Nazioni Unite (ONU)`.
+The first time an acronym occours write the extended name followed by the acronym in parenthesis, e.g., `Organizzazione delle Nazioni Unite (ONU)`.
 In the rest of the document you will write the acronym.

 *Note*: the abstract is not part of the main body of your document.
 If an acronym appears in the abstract, the first time it appears your should write it in its extended form.
-Then in the main body of your document you will repeat this process.
+Then in the body of your document you will repeat this process.

 #### Abstract